 The Ritz-Carlton Club level lounge at this Bachelor Gulch hotel features an almost endless array of beverage and culinary offerings throughout the day.
-Continental Breakfast, Light Snacks, Hors d’Oeuvres, and Dessert and Cordials.
+Continental Breakfast, Light Snacks, Hors d’Oeuvres, Desserts and Cordials.
 Specialists from The Ritz-Carlton Spa also host weekly one-hour chair massage sessions exclusively for Club Level guests.

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.

 Note: Benefits & upgrades subject to availability.
 Benefits offered correct at the time of writing.
 Terms & conditions apply.
 Enquire for more information.
 Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.